darylknight/hosting-proposal/README.md

 Invoices are issued yearly in advance, one month before your hosting is due for renewal.
 Invoices are due within 14 days via BACS or Stripe.
 Overdue invoices will result in the hosting being terminated, and your website will go offline.
 We cannot be held responsible for damages or loss of business as a result of unpaid invoices.

 ## Service Level Agreement & Liability
 DigitalOcean provides a 99.99% Uptime SLA for their servers.
 We will refund any significant amount of lost time at a rate of £0.05 per hour upon request.
-The Client shall indemnify CodeKnight against all damages, losses and expenses arising as a result of any action or claim relating to website downtime.
+The Client shall indemnify `[your comapny]` against all damages, losses and expenses arising as a result of any action or claim relating to website downtime.

 ## Contact
 We will be available for contact between 9am and 5pm UK time, and will respond to all support requests within 24 hours.

 ## Termination
 Either party may cancel this agreement at any time by providing 30 days written notice.
-If you’d like to continue using CodeKnight as a developer but move your hosting elsewhere, we will provide all relevant details to move your site and can provide assistance at our hourly rate.
+If you'd like to continue using `[your comapny]` as a developer but move your hosting elsewhere, we will provide all relevant details to move your site and can provide assistance at our hourly rate.

 ## Agreement
 By signing below, you are confirming that you have the power and authority to enter into this contract on behalf of your company.